Last updated : 23rd December 2005

 The bomb-disposal Major wears the badge of a Royal Engineer soldier, depicting laurel leaves.
 The design should be one of a flaming grenade.
 (Thanks to Mathew Hardy)

-Deja VuDavid Collings (Frank, the bomb-maker) starred as mysterious "element" Silver in the bizarre Joanna Lumley/David McCallum series Sapphire and Steel.
+David Collings (Frank, the bomb-maker) starred as mysterious "element" Silver in the bizarre Joanna Lumley/David McCallum series Sapphire and Steel.
+Would later appear with Martin Shaw in the latter's popular police procedural show The Chief.

 Barry Jackson (Bob who runs the bowling alley) usually plays a villain or a copper in shows such as Bergerac, Lovejoy or, more recently, The Midsommer Murders.
+Passed away in 2013.

 Ronald Leigh-Hunt (the doctor) is best remembered for his leading role of Colonel Buchan in the late 60s/early '70s espionage show Freewheelers.
 He would also guest in other popular shows such as Ghost Squad, Redcap, The Avengers/New Avengers, The Saint and Van der Valk.
+His final role appears to have been a 1995 episode of BBC sitcom One Foot in the Grave.
+Passed away in 2005.

-Technical NotesAs seen on DVD and most recent TV broadcasts, this episode displays weak colour depth and has a green tinge all the way through.
+Technical Notes Up until the 2014 DVD and BluRay releases from Network, this episode displayed weak colour depth and has a green tinge all the way through.
 Reds (like those on Martin's shirt) do not stand out at all.
-A lot of this is down to the set-up of the telecine machine when the transfers to digital tape were done back in 1992 and sadly this is what we now have to put up with unless/until someone stumps up the cash to do it again properly!
+A lot of this is down to the set-up of the telecine machine when the transfers to digital tape were done back in 1992.

 Click for the complete List of Episodes